Applying for hazardous substance approvals

 To import explosives already approved for use in New Zealand, you need an explosives import certificate.

 If you plan to import or manufacture children's graphic materials, such as finger paints, crayons and watercolour paints, you must send us evidence to show the …

 In an emergency you may need to use a substance in a way that is not approved.
 You can apply for an emergency approval to do so.

-Some approved substances require a permission before you can use them.
-Find out which substances require a permission and how to apply.
+Some approved hazardous substances need permission before you can use them.
+Find out which substances these are and how to apply.

 If you are unsure whether your substance is hazardous or is covered by an existing approval, you can apply for a formal determination.

 You must tell us if you plan any changes to the formulation of a Vertebrate Toxic Agent (VTA), or its intended use.
 We explain how here.